👀 Solink Secure Summit ’25 open for registration.

 The following are some of the main features to consider when choosing your security camera hardware:

 • Resolution: The resolution of a camera indicates how much detail will be recorded.
 If you are filming in close range on a small area, then low resolution shouldn’t be a concern.
-However, higher resolutions are usually recommended for modern video surveillance.
+However, higher resolutions are usually recommended for modern video security.

 • Frame rate: The frame rate is the number of frames per second that your camera records.
 Having a low frame rate (e.g., 5) will severely diminish your ability to track people across your facilities.
 In addition, depending on the industry in which you operate, you may be required to record with a minimum frame rate.
-Traditionally, commercial video surveillance systems record at 10 frames per second, as it is a good balance between lower storage needs and good quality.
+Traditionally, commercial video security systems record at 10 frames per second, as it is a good balance between lower storage needs and good quality.

 • Camera type: Different cameras are best suited for different environments.
 A bullet or turret camera can record a smaller area than a 360 degree security camera.
 That makes them best for monitoring a hallway or entrance, while fisheye security cameras are better suited for monitoring an open area, such as a dining hall or a department store section.